emersion/hydroxide/README.md

 GO111MODULE=on go get github.com/emersion/hydroxide/cmd/hydroxide
 ```

+### Account Setup

-Then you'll need to login to ProtonMail via hydroxide, so that hydroxide can
+Now you'll need to login to ProtonMail via hydroxide, so that hydroxide can
 retrieve e-mails from ProtonMail.
 You can do so with this command:

 ```shell